smithphil88/football-shirt-quiz/README.md

 ![Bug](documentation/bug-3.png)

-The biggest issue I faced in this project was passing my array for the second game mode - *fixed by creating a variable that allowed the game mode change, which held the specific set of data.*
+The biggest issue I faced in this project was passing my array for the second game mode - *fixed by creating a variable that allowed the game mode to change, which held the specific set of data.*

 ## Credits